Apply for a study permit

 • You are coming to UBC from a Canadian college or university.

-• You are a US citizen or permanent resident of the United States.
+• You are a United States citizen, permanent resident of the United States, or a resident of Greenland or St. Pierre and Miquelon.

 How to apply